Azure/azure-ai-personalized-offers/Manual Deployment Guide/Post Deployment Instructions.md

 > Note:  1) In this step, the prerequisite is to download and install the free software [Power BI desktop](https://powerbi.microsoft.com/desktop).
 2) We recommend you start this process 2-3 hours after you deploy the solution so that you have more data points to visualize.

 1. Get the database credentials.

-    You can find your Cosmos DB URI and Primary Key.
-Go to the Cosmos DB page for your solution by going to the Resource page for your solution and selecting the Cosmos DB Service.
+    You can find your Cosmos DB URI and Primary Key from your Cosmos DB resource page in the [Azure Portal](https://ms.portal.azure.com).
+Go to the Resource group page for your solution and select your Cosmos DB service.
 On the left side of the page there is a **Keys** section where this information can be found.

 2. Update the data source of the Power BI file

-  - Make sure you have installed the latest version of [Power BI desktop](https://powerbi.microsoft.com/desktop).
+    1. Make sure you have installed the latest version of [Power BI desktop](https://powerbi.microsoft.com/desktop).

-  -	In this GitHub repository, you can download either **'PersonalizedOffersSolutionLandscape.pbix'** or **'PersonalizedOffersSolutionPortrait.pbix'** file under the folder **'Power BI'** and then open it.
-The portrait one has all of the information in one tab and the landscape one uses two tabs. **Note:** If you see an error massage, please make sure you have installed the latest version of Power BI Desktop.
+    2. Download either ***PersonalizedOffersSolutionLandscape.pbix*** or ***PersonalizedOffersSolutionPortrait.pbix*** file from the folder [***PowerBI***](../PowerBI/) in this GitHub repository and open it.
+The portrait one has all of the information in one tab and the landscape one uses two tabs.

-  - On the top of the file, click **‘Edit Queries’** button.
+    > Note: If you see an error massage while opening the file, please make sure you have installed the latest version of Power BI Desktop.
+    3. Once you open the file with PowerBI, click **Edit Queries** button on the **Home** menu at the top.

-  - In the pop out window (ignore warning about credentials as you will be entering them shortly), you will see 9 Queries on the left hand side and on the right side you will see Query Settings.
-For each of the following queries: **offerCollection**, **products**, **userProductViews**, **referenceCollection**, **users**, **userOfferViews**, and **OfferProducts**, follow the steps below:
+    4. In the pop out window (ignore warnings shown at the center for now), you will see 9 Queries on the left hand side and on the right side you will see Query Settings.
+Follow the steps below for each of **offerCollection**, **products**, **userProductViews**, **referenceCollection**, **users**, **userOfferViews**, and **OfferProducts**:

-  	- Select the query on the left
+        1. Select the query from the left hand side
-  	- Click the **gear** icon to the right of **Source** in the **Applied Steps** section of the **Query Settings**
+	2. From the **Query Settings** on the right hand side, click the **gear** icon of **Source** under the **Applied Steps** section
-  	- Put in the URI that you got from Cosmos DB into the **URL** field and click **OK**
+  	3. Enter the URI that you got from Cosmos DB into the **URL** field and click **OK**
-  	- A prompt should ask you for the Account Key enter the Primary Key from Cosmos DB in the **Account key** field (You should only have to do this for the first query)
+  	4. A prompt should ask you for the **Account Key**.
+Enter the Primary Key you got from Cosmos DB there.
+(You should only have to do this for the first query)
-  	- Repeat these steps for the other queries listed above.
+  	5. Repeat these steps for the other queries listed above

-  - For these **userProductViews** there are some additional steps to take.
-Each of the **Applied Steps** must be examined to see that the right values are there.
+    5. For the **userProductViews** query, there are some additional steps to take from the **Applied Steps** section:
-  	- click on the 6th step **Expanded productviews** gear icon.
+  	1. Click on the 6th step, **Expanded productviews**, gear icon
-  	- in this window click the **Load More** link near the bottom.
+  	2. From the popup window, click the **Load More** link near the bottom
-  	- verify that all products 1-25 are there in the list and select them all (using the **Select All Columns** checkbox at the top).
+  	3. Verify that all products (1-25) are there in the list and select them all by using the **Select All Columns** checkbox at the top
-  	- click **OK**
+	4. Click **OK**
-  	- click on the next step **Renamed Columns1** and make sure the product number columns at the top are all correct and of type: 1, 2, 3, ...
+  	5. Click on the next step, **Renamed Columns1**, and make sure the product number columns at the top are all correct and of type: 1, 2, 3, ...
 25 for the columns representing the products.
-If prompted to okay the change go ahead and click **Insert**.
+If prompted to okay the change, go ahead and click **Insert**.

-  - On the top of the screen, you will see a button **'Close & Apply Changes'**,
+    6. Click **Close & Apply Changes** button on the top of the window

-  - Now the dashboard is updated to connect to your database.
+    7. Now the dashboard is updated to connect to your database.
 You can click **'Refresh'** button on the top to get the latest visualization.

 <a name="customization"></a>
 ## **Customization**